CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Deleting your virtual Desktop

-At the end of your research or analysis, you can delete your virtual Desktop and all the data.
-You can not undo this action.
+At the end of your analysis, you can delete your virtual Desktop and all the files in it.

- If you delete the virtual Desktop, you will delete the entire virtual workspace, and your colleagues (or the other CCS project members) will lose their results and data imported to it.
-For this reason, please get in touch with all the project members and export all the results of your analysis from the virtual workspace, before deleting a virtual Desktop.
+You can not undo this action:

-On SD Desktop Homepage, click on **Go To SD Desktop Management page**.
-Here, in **Available instances** click on **Delete Desktop**.
+* On SD Desktop Homepage, click on **Go To SD Desktop Management page**.
+* Here, under **Available instances** click on **Delete Desktop**.

 !!! note
     All the data present in the computing environment will be deleted, and it will not be possible to retrieve them.
+You will delete the entire virtual workspace,       and your colleagues (or the other CCS project members) will lose their results and data imported to it.
+For this reason, please get in touch with all the           project members and export all the results of your analysis from the virtual workspace, before deleting a virtual Desktop.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">